gregives/gregives.co.uk/contents/blog/my-markdown-it-configuration.md

 I use [markdown-it](https://github.com/markdown-it/markdown-it) and [highlight.js](https://highlightjs.org) to render my blog posts.
 Out of the box, markdown-it and highlight.js may provide all the functionality you need, however, customising them enables you to do stuff like:

 - Display the language of code blocks
-- Use my own language aliases
+- Add new language aliases for syntax highlighting
 - Use [BEM](http://getbem.com/naming) class names
 - Add heading anchors
 - Use proper quote characters e.g. “”